johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 - Create a Web Farm using Windows Azure Management Portal
 - Configure Load Balancing in IIS
 - Deploy a Simple MVC4 Application that consumes SQL Server Features
-- Create a VM with SQL Server Full-Text Search feature to be consumed by the MVC Application
+- Create a Virtual Machine with SQL Server Full-Text Search feature to be consumed by the MVC Application

 <a name="Prerequisites"></a>
 ### Prerequisites ###